Japanese encephalitis information for vets – pigs

 Other livestock such as horses, cattle, sheep and goats are ‘dead end’ hosts and cannot transmit the disease back to mosquitoes.

-In general, spread of the virus is through the movement of infected mosquitoes, often over long distances due to wind dispersal and the movement of herons and egrets.
-Herons and egrets can carry the virus but are not affected by it.
+Generally, JEV is spread through the movement of infected mosquitoes, often over long distances due to wind dispersal, and the movement of some water birds such as herons and egrets.
+While water birds can carry the virus, they are not affected by it.

 What should be collected in the field?

-Post-mortem samples from deceased (<12 hours) and euthanased piglets from affected litters
+Post-mortem samples from deceased (<12 hours) and euthanised piglets from affected litters

 • Fresh samples (or frozen) of cerebral cortex or CSF if no tissue, placenta in individual containers, plus another container of pooled tissues from the spleen, heart, lung, liver and kidney.